WebOfTrustInfo/rwot8-barcelona/draft-documents/did-spec-refinement.md

 ## Abstract

-The Decentralized Identifier (DID) specification describes a new type of URL that is globally unique, highly available, cryptographically verifiable, and has no central authority.
-The document describes the expected ecosystem, data model, and syntaxes for DIDs.
+The Decentralized Identifier (DID) specification describes a new type of URL that is globally unique, highly available, and cryptographically verifiable and which has no central authority.
+The [DID spec document](https://w3c-ccg.github.io/did-spec/) describes the expected ecosystem, data model, and syntaxes for DIDs.
 In December 2018, the W3C held a Strong Authentication and Identity Workshop that determined that a reasonable next step would be to create a W3C Working Group to standardize the DID specification.
 As a result, the W3C Credentials Community Group, which has been incubating the specification, will eventually need to hand the specification over to the newly formed W3C DID Working Group.
 In preparation for this hand off, a group at Rebooting the Web of Trust triaged issues related to the DID specification, refined existing proposals related to the specification, and gathered new features and requirements from the community.
 The result of this work is outlined in this document.

 ## Introduction